k3jph/k3jph.github.io/index.md

 Association](http://www.columbiaassociation.com/), establishing an
-alumni association for the [College Park Scholars Program](https://www.scholars.umd.edu/) at the University of Maryland, and serving on numerous public and private volunteer advisory boards.
+alumni association for the [College Park Scholars Program](https://www.scholars.umd.edu/) at the University of Maryland, and serving on numerous public and private boards.

 ## Education